andersje/aws_expense_estimator/README.md

 5) test your awstool installation, and ensure you can list the contents of your bucket, and actually fetch the file

-6) Now, test the sendEmail program but sending yourself a message:
+6) Now, test the sendEmail program by sending yourself a message:

        sendEmail -f root@yourhostname -t targetemailaddress@yourdomain.com -u MyTestMessage -m "this is the message body" -s yourSMTPserver.yourdomain.com